Samuel Brunton: Early years

 Brunton was a Howick Hornets and Mangere East Hawks junior.

 Playing career

+Brunton was a member of the Sydney Roosters premiership-winning SG Ball team of 2008.
+In 2009 and 2010, he played for the Sydney Roosters Under 20s team.
 Brunton made his National Rugby League debut on 17 April 2010 against the Canberra Raiders.
-He appeared four times for the Roosters in the 2010 season, until he was sacked from the club after he defecated in a hotel room in Townsville, Queensland, in early September.
+He appeared four times for the Sydney Roosters in the 2010 NRL season, until he was sacked from the club after he defecated in a hotel room in Townsville, Queensland, in early September.
+Brunton would later play for Mounties in the NSW Cup.

 International career

 Brunton made his Cook Islands debut against Fiji in the 2009 Pacific Cup.